Last updated: March 15, 2026

 Budget-conscious Sync.com

-Proton ecosystem user Proton Drive
+Proton environment user Proton Drive

 Maximum control Self-hosted (Cryptomator + rclone)